 Considering that the translation product can be an operating manual or even a safety manual, badly translated terms and unclear instructions can drastically alter the way the product or service is perceived.
 An otherwise satisfied customer will become frustrated, grappling with a piece of machinery or software product as they attempt to puzzle out the meaning of the text.

-A clear example of the importance of accuracy in translated text is the , which was developed by the Society of Automotive Engineers to tackle the inaccurate translation of automotive documents.
+A clear example of the importance of technical translation accuracy is the , which was developed by the Society of Automotive Engineers to tackle the inaccurate translation of automotive documents.
 Incorrectly translated documentation can have large repercussions, such as higher warranty costs, damage to vehicles and even injury to those operating a machine.
-Just like we wouldn’t put a one-year-old behind the wheel, we wouldn’t ask a linguist with no understanding of automotive vehicles to translate a manual for a tractor.
+Just like we wouldn鈥檛 put a one-year-old behind the wheel, we wouldn鈥檛 ask a linguist with no understanding of automotive vehicles to translate a manual for a tractor.

 But there are ways we can help our translators understand the context behind a term.
 For example, the original PDF of a user manual, containing images and diagrams relating to the product and its constituent parts, is often indispensable.
 Screenshots of single-word strings in help pages can also help the translator understand if the string refers either to a call to action framed as a button or to a menu item.

-Termbases, which are databases containing preferred terminology and other information such as meanings and examples of usage, can be incredibly useful for linguists to keep your content consistent and accurate across different languages.
+Term bases, which are databases containing preferred terminology and other information such as meanings and examples of usage, can be incredibly useful for linguists to maintain technical translation accuracy across different languages.
 They can be maintained and built upon over time, for specific domains, products and customers, meaning that linguists can find out preferred terms with a few clicks of the mouse.

-Our translators and project managers have extensive experience in using termbases created using specialist software.
+Our translators and project managers have extensive experience in using term bases created using specialist software.
 Instead of a translator having to search through a large, convoluted Excel spreadsheet full of preferred terms and definitions, the software efficiently identifies the entries that are most useful for the translation of a particular word or phrase.
-The value of termbases can therefore not be underestimated.
-As your colleagues supporting you in the launch of your products in new markets, there’s only one thought in our mind: that we use all the resources at our disposal to represent your product in the best light possible.
+The value of term bases can therefore not be underestimated.

-In summary, the importance of employing a translator with subject matter knowledge and experience cannot be underestimated.
-Not only will the translator provide high quality translations, they may also spot past errors or be able to contribute towards improving the termbases and translation memories.
+In summary, the importance of technical translation accuracy and employing a translator with subject-matter knowledge and experience cannot be underestimated.
+Not only will the translator provide high-quality translations,听 but they may also spot past errors or be able to contribute towards improving the term bases and translation memories.

-But a good linguist does not translate in a vacuum.
+A good linguist does not translate in a vacuum.
 They require the original source text or helpful screenshots to allow them to comprehend the full context of a term in its original context of use.
-Termbases are also incredibly useful in maintaining consistency in style and terminology.
-When all these conditions are met, you will be well on your way to producing a translation of a high standard.
+Term bases are also incredibly useful in maintaining consistency in style and terminology.
+Find out more about how we support manufacturing translation services and other technical industries here, or read more about our approach to technical document translation.

 ]]>

-6 reasons why you shouldn’t rely on your own employees for translation /6-reasons-why-you-shouldnt-rely-on-your-own-employees-for-translation/ Tue, 11 Aug 2020 08:50:14 +0000 /?p=25983 If you’ve never had a need for localisation services before, you might be tempted to lean on your own employees to get a translation done.
-This option seems appealing at first – no need to hire an external supplier, after all – and you might even save time and money?
+6 reasons why you shouldn鈥檛 rely on your own employees for translation /6-reasons-why-you-shouldnt-rely-on-your-own-employees-for-translation/ Tue, 11 Aug 2020 08:50:14 +0000 /?p=25983 If you鈥檝e never had a need for localisation services before, you might be tempted to lean on your own employees to get a translation done.
+This option seems appealing at first 鈥 no need to hire an external supplier, after all 鈥 and you might even save time and money?
 In fact, using non-professional translators ...

 ]]>

-If you’ve never had a need for localisation services before, you might be tempted to lean on your own employees to get a translation done.
-This option seems appealing at first – no need to hire an external supplier, after all – and you might even save time and money?
+If you鈥檝e never had a need for localisation services before, you might be tempted to lean on your own employees to get a translation done.
+This option seems appealing at first 鈥 no need to hire an external supplier, after all 鈥 and you might even save time and money?
 In fact, using non-professional translators is a false economy, and more often than not creates more work and headaches for you down the line.

 1. Translation is a specialist skill

-It’s extremely easy to fall into the trap of thinking that someone’s ability to speak more than one language means they’ll make a good translator.
+It鈥檚 extremely easy to fall into the trap of thinking that someone鈥檚 ability to speak more than one language means they鈥檒l make a good translator.
 In many situations, like ordering a meal at a restaurant abroad or giving a friend the basic gist of a sign, being bilingual is enough.
 Translation, however, demands more than just being able to understand two languages.

 Like any kind of writing, translation is a specialist skill, often requiring a specific degree in the source language, time spent living in the country where the language is spoken and years of on-the-job training and development.
-Think about content production in your company’s first language – would you trust just any employee to write your marketing copy or product manuals?
-In these cases, it’s best to get experts involved, and the same goes for translation.
+Think about content production in your company鈥檚 first language 鈥 would you trust just any employee to write your marketing copy or product manuals?
+In these cases, it鈥檚 best to get experts involved, and the same goes for translation.

 As a rule, professional translators only ever translate into their native language.
-If you don’t have the right combination of languages amongst your employees, then this means people could be translating into their second or third language – bringing us neatly to our next point.
+If you don鈥檛 have the right combination of languages amongst your employees, then this means people could be translating into their second or third language 鈥 bringing us neatly to our next point.

-2. It’s impossible to know the quality of your translation
+2. It鈥檚 impossible to know the quality of your translation

-If you don’t personally speak the languages you need to translate into, how will you assess the quality of your employees’ work?
+If you don鈥檛 personally speak the languages you need to translate into, how will you assess the quality of your employees鈥 work?
 Can you check whether the tone of voice, brand positioning or even spelling and grammar are correct?
-This is doubly important if you’re asking someone to translate into a language that isn’t their native one.
+This is doubly important if you鈥檙e asking someone to translate into a language that isn鈥檛 their native one.

 When it comes to using English in the workplace, they also face challenges, such as due to a lack of awareness of cultural differences and the appropriate expressions to use in various contexts.

-If you’re a Nordic company exporting to an English-speaking country, relying on your own workforce for English-language content is risky.
-As we’ll see below, the risks of an inaccurate translation can be severe.
+If you鈥檙e a Nordic company exporting to an English-speaking country, relying on your own workforce for English-language content is risky.
+As we鈥檒l see below, the risks of an inaccurate translation can be severe.

-3. It’s not a good use of your time and money
+3. It鈥檚 not a good use of your time and money

 Often employees asked to translate have to fit that work in around their everyday responsibilities.
 Their core role might not have anything to do with translation or even content production.
 This means that the translation might not be given the time and focus needed to produce a professional result, and increases the workload and stress on employees who are asked to do the work.